+Electricity

+Repair category:

-Notes: Parts of the electrical system appear to have been upgraded in recent years.
-It will be appreciated that the system was not checked or tested and it is assumed that all works were carried out by a registered electrical contractor to current regulations.
-In the absence of any documentation a precautionary check should be made by a qualified electrical contractor to confirm the condition and adequacy of the installation.
-The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Notes: The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.

 Gas

 Repair category:

 Notes: In the interests of safety and in light of recent regulations it would be prudent to have all gas appliances checked by a Gas Safe registered contractor.
+There appears to be a plastic gas pipe carried along the rear of the building from a neighbouring property.
+This should ideally be protected to prevent any damage to the gas supply pipe.